 By Rob Frehse and Christina Maxouris, CNN

-DeLaney sent a cease and desist letter to the attorney general on July 15 asking him to stop “making false and misleading statements about alleged misconduct by Dr. Bernard in her profession, which constitute defamation per se.”
-Last week, Bernard’s attorneys filed a tort claim notice against Rokita and his office in the first steps toward a possible defamation lawsuit for public comments he has made about Bernard.
+Bernard’s attorney, Kathleen DeLaney, sent a cease and desist letter to the attorney general on July 15 asking him to stop “making false and misleading statements about alleged misconduct by Dr. Bernard in her profession, which constitute defamation per se.”
+And last week, Bernard’s attorneys filed a tort claim notice against Rokita and his office in the first steps toward a possible defamation lawsuit for public comments he has made about Bernard.

 Bernard reported the abortion procedure to the Indiana Department of Health on July 2 — two days after it was performed — as required by the department, according to agency documents obtained by CNN.
 CNN has reached out to the Indiana Department of Child Services to inquire if Bernard also filed the report with its office.